maddydevgits/ML-Dev-Hackathon-2022-GPCET-Kurnool/README.md

 # About the Programme

-Official Repo of my work for ML Dev Hackathon 2022 at GPCET Kurnool from 21st March to 26th March organised by Make Skilled.
+Official Repo of my work for ML Dev Hackathon 2022 at GPCET Kurnool from 21st March to 26th March organised by Make Skilled in association with Department of CSE-AI, GPCET Kurnool.

 # About the Speaker